-It’s time to welcome a new season with this Fall Dinner Party Black & Tan Tablescape & Menu.
-Get cozy with classic rustic dishes that you can serve with easy.
-Get the inspiration for stylish entertaining here.
+It’s time to welcome a new season with this black & tan Fall Dinner Party Tablescape & Menu.
+Get cozy with classic dishes that you can feel confident serving.
+My easy make-ahead dinner menu is comfort food at its best.

 Keep dinner party entertaining easy with simple tablescapes that include candles, neutral dishes, and flowers from the grocery store.

 As usual, the inspiration for this party tablescape came from a day of shopping.
 I found this CUTE Kate Spade tablecloth on sale and had to have it.
 I’ve always loved black & tan together, and the “dalmatian” spots are a fave!

-Once I got home I started playing with different dishes and tabletop items and created this relaxed fall dinner party black & tan tablescape & menu.
+Once I got home I started playing with different dishes and tabletop items and created this relaxed fall dinner party table and menu.
 I want to inspire you to entertain all year long.
 Some parties can be more elaborate like this dinner party with iced tea bar, some can be themed like this Moroccan inspired party, and some can be informal and carefree.

 Let’s take a closer look at the details and the menu below.

-This dinner party plan is easy on the host, and includes an inviting tablescape for casual entertaining.
+This dinner party plan is easy on the host, and includes an inviting tablescape for casual entertaining (contains affiliate links).

 - This dinner party tablescape is perfect for an intimate gathering of four to six friends.
 It’s a two-toned neutral design with lots of black, tan, and a hint of greenery.

 - Black chargers, tan dinner plates and small wooden dessert plates are layered for each guest.
 My beloved black wine glasses and water glasses (from World Market) compliment the design, while black flatware is the final accent.